iiab/iiab/roles/proot_services/README.md

 ### Add a ZIM file

+A copy of Wikipedia (in almost any language) can now be put on your Android phone or tablet!
+Here's how...

 1. Browse to website: [download.kiwix.org/zim](https://download.kiwix.org/zim/)
 2. Pick a `.zim` file (ZIM file) and copy its full URL, for example: